What Are Federal Student Loans

 Additionally, there are four income-driven repayment plans (IDR), in which payments are based on a percentage of the borrower’s discretionary income.
 IDR plans are good options for those seeking PSLF.

-2. Pay As You Earn Repayment Plan (PAYE): Your monthly payments will be 10% of discretionary income, but will not exceed what you would have paid under the 10-year Standard Repayment Plan.
+2. Pay As You Earn Repayment Plan (PAYE): Your monthly payments will be 10% of discretionary income.
 If you haven’t paid back your loan in full after 20 years, the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.

-3. Income-Based Repayment Plan (IBR): The percentage depends on whether you’re considered a new borrower on or after July 1, 2014, or not.
-If you are a “new borrower,” your monthly payments are generally 10% of your discretionary income.
-If you’re not, your monthly payments will be 15% of your discretionary income.
-If you haven’t paid back your loan in full after 20 or 25 years (depending on when you receive the loan), the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.
+3. Income-Based Repayment Plan (IBR): The percentage depends on whether you first borrowed your loan after July 1, 2014 or before.
+If you first borrowed after July 1, 2024, your monthly payments are generally 10% of your discretionary income.
+If you borrowed before July 1, 2024, your monthly payments will be 15% of your discretionary income.
+If you haven’t paid back your loan in full after 20 or 25 years (depending on whether you borrowed after July 1, 2014 or before), the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.

-4. Income-Contingent Repayment Plan (ICR): Your monthly payments will be the lower of 20% of your discretionary income or the amount you would pay under a fixed repayment plan over 12 years.
+4. Income-Contingent Repayment Plan (ICR): Your monthly payments will be 20% of your discretionary income.
 If you haven’t paid back your loan in full after 25 years, the outstanding balance will be forgiven, but you may have to pay taxes on the amount forgiven.

 10. What if you’re having trouble paying back your loans?